canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 **Using open source software with modifications is not generally considered distribution and does not require that code be shared back.**

-Modifications made to open source software should still be shared back with the community, to help ensure sustainability of the solution.
+Modifications made to open source software should still be shared with the community to help ensure sustainability of the solution.
 See [Guide for Contributing to Open Source Software](contributing-to-open-source-software.md).

 For cases where sharing modifications is mandatory, see [Strong Reciprocal Implications](#strong-reciprocal-implications).